spatie/laravel-fractal/README.md

 You can change the default serializer by providing the classname of your favorite serializer in the config file.

-### Using includes
+## Using includes

 Fractal provides support for [optionally including data](http://fractal.thephpleague.com/transformers/) on the relationships for the data you're exporting.
-You can use Fractal's `parseInclude` which accepts a string or an array:
+You can use Fractal's `parseIncludes` which accepts a string or an array:

 ```php
 fractal()